 Join the Academy of Political Science and automatically receive Political Science Quarterly.

-Publishing since 1886, PSQ is the most widely read and accessible scholarly journal with distinguished contributors such as: Lisa Anderson, Robert A. Dahl, Samuel P. Huntington, Robert Jervis, Joseph S. Nye, Jr., Woodrow Wilsonview additional issues
+Publishing since 1886, PSQ is the most widely read and accessible scholarly journal with distinguished contributors such as: Lisa Anderson, Robert A. Dahl, Samuel P. Huntington, Robert Jervis, Joseph S. Nye, Jr., Theda Skocpol, Woodrow Wilsonview additional issues

-Articles | Book reviewsview all
+Articles | Book reviews

 The Academy of Political Science, promotes objective, scholarly analyses of political, social, and economic issues.
 Through its conferences and publications APS provides analysis and insight into both domestic and foreign policy issues.